Plymouth (automobile): Great Depression, 1930s–1940s

-While the original purpose of the Plymouth was to serve the lower end of a booming automobile market, during the Great Depression of the 1930s the division helped significantly in ensuring the survival of the Chrysler Corporation when many other car companies failed.
+While the original purpose of the Plymouth was to serve the lower end of a booming automobile market, during the Great Depression of the 1930s, the division helped significantly ensure the survival of the Chrysler Corporation when many other car companies failed.
 Beginning in 1930, Plymouths were sold by all three Chrysler divisions (Chrysler, DeSoto, and Dodge).
 Plymouth sales were a bright spot during this dismal automotive period, and by 1931 Plymouth rose to number three in sales among all cars.
 In 1931 with the Model PA, the company introduced floating power and boasted, "The smoothness of an eight – the economy of a four."

 In 1933, Chrysler decided to catch up with Ford, Chevrolet, and Pontiac in engine cylinder count.
 The 190 CID version of Chrysler's flathead-six engine was equipped with a downdraft carburetor and installed in the new 1933 Plymouth PC, introduced on November 17, 1932.
 However, Chrysler had reduced the PC's wheelbase from 112 to 107 in, and the car sold poorly.
 By April 1933, the Dodge division's Model DP chassis, with a 112 in wheelbase, was put under the PC body with DP front fenders, hood, and radiator shell.
 The model designation was advanced to 'PD'.
 The PC was redesigned to look similar to the PD and became the 'Standard Six' (PCXX).
 It had been the 'Plymouth Six' at the introduction and was sold through to the end of 1933, but in much lower numbers.
 In 1937, Plymouth (along with the other Chrysler makes) added safety features such as flat dashboards with recessed controls and the back of the front seat padded for the rear seat occupants.

 The PC was shipped overseas to Sweden, Denmark, and the UK, as well as Australia.
 In the UK, it was sold as a 'Chrysler Kew', the town of Kew being the location of the Chrysler factory in a district in the London Borough of Richmond upon Thames.
-The flathead six which started with the 1933 Model PC stayed in the Plymouth until the 1959 models.
+The flathead six, which started with the 1933 Model PC, stayed in the Plymouth until the 1959 models.

 In 1939, Plymouth produced 417,528 vehicles, of which 5,967 were two-door convertible coupes with rumble seats.
 The 1939 convertible coupe was prominently featured at Chrysler's exhibit at the 1939 New York World's Fair, advertised as the first mass-production convertible with a power-folding top.
 It featured a 201 CID, 82 hp version of the flathead six engine.

 For much of its life, Plymouth was one of the top-selling American automobile brands; it, together with Chevrolet and Ford, was commonly referred to as the "low-priced three" marques in the American market.
 Plymouth almost surpassed Ford in 1940 and 1941 as the second-most popular make of automobiles in the U.S.